 Alert notifications appear on the Review Alerts tab when thresholds defined in alert rules are exceeded.

-Code42 automatically filters Read by browser or other app file events to alert you only about activity that occurs outside the domains you trust.
-While Code42 still records this activity (and you can view it in Forensic Search), you will not be notified by either the Exposure on an endpoint or Suspicious file mismatch alert rules when these file events occur on domains you trust.
+Code42 automatically filters file events to alert you only about activity that occurs outside the domains you trust.
+While Code42 still records all file activity (and you can view it in Forensic Search), you will not be notified by alert rules when file events occur on domains you trust.
 Go to Settings > Data Preferences to update trusted domains settings as needed.

 To view alert notifications:

 - Sign in to the Code42 console.

 |a||Create rule||Creates a new rule to alert you when important data may be leaving your company.|